ruichard/Lego/README.md

 navigate {
     uri = "app://com.myapp.detail/account/user"  // The request uri
     query { // Parameters of the request
-        "id" with 400
+        "id" with 101
-        "name" with "CuiVincent"
+        "name" with "Ruichard"
     }
     result<User?> { user ->
     // The received data type is specified by generics, and multiple asynchronous returns can be received as multiple results